 Content: "Intelligence lenses" aid administrators in sorting problems from external influences and personal perceptions.
 A variety of exercises and activities will be practiced throughout the course to sharpen various intelligence lenses-emotional, social, political-necessary for sound leadership decisions and processes.
-The class will use authentic school and real-world dillemas.
-Strengths Finder will be utilized as a tool to acquaint students with their strength lenses and provide strategies on how to develop other perspectives.
-Prerequisites: None.
+The class will explore authentic school, district, and community real-world dilemmas and apply personal leadership skills to resolve them.